tiffttu/BINF_final/README.md

 *   Hierarchical Agglomerative Clustering, silhouette analysis

 ## 4. Future Steps
-* maybe use graphical models to test for confounding factors, latent variables
+* Use graphical models to test for confounding factors, latent variables
+* Use other clsutering methods